-The scheme will close to new entrants from 30 June 2020.
-From this point onwards, employers will only be able to furlough employees they have furloughed for a full three-week period prior to 30 June 2020.
-This means the final date by which an employer can furlough an employee for the first time was the 10 June, in order for the current three-week furlough period to be completed by 30 June 2020.
-Employers will have until 31st July to make any claims in respect of the period to 30 June 2020.
+The original scheme closed to new entrants from 30 June 2020.
+From this point onwards, employers were only able to furlough employees they had furloughed for a full three-week period prior to 30 June 2020.
+This means the final date by which an employer could furlough an employee for the first time was the 10 June, in order for the three-week furlough period to be completed by 30 June 2020.
+Employers had until 31st July to make any claims in respect of the period to 30 June 2020.

-To be eligible for the grant, employers will need to write to the employee confirming they’ve been furloughed and keep a record of this communication.
-They’ll also need to discuss this with their employees and make any changes to their employment contract by agreement.
+To be eligible for the grant, employers had to write to the employee confirming they’ve been furloughed and keep a record of this communication.
+They also had to discuss this with their employees and make any changes to their employment contract by agreement.

-When the scheme changes in July and employers start to bring their employees back to work, to be eligible for the grant, employers must agree with their employees any new flexible furloughing arrangement and confirm that agreement in writing.
+When the scheme changed in July and employers started to bring their employees back to work, to be eligible for the grant, employers had to agree with their employees any new flexible furloughing arrangement and confirm that agreement in writing.

 They may need to a start group consultation processes to get agreement and change the terms of employment.
 This includes considering any changes to pension contributions or rights.

-When employers are making decisions in relation to the process, including deciding who to offer furlough, equality and discrimination laws will apply in the usual way.
+When employers are making decisions in relation to the process equality and discrimination laws will apply in the usual way.
 So some employers may also want to get legal advice.

 Employers don’t need to place all their employees on furlough.

-They could have a mix of those on furlough who cannot do any work, some on reduced hours and pay and some still being paid in full.
-However, they can only claim for those designated as furloughed and doing no work.
+They can have a mix of those on furlough who cannot do any work, some on reduced hours and pay and some still being paid in full.
+However, they can only claim for those designated as furloughed.

-As a minimum, employers must pay their employee the lower of 80% of their regular wage or £2,500 per month, the employer must also pay the associated employer NICs and minimum automatic enrolment (AE) employer pension contributions on that wage.
+As a minimum, employers had to pay their employee the lower of 80% of their regular wage or £2,500 per month, the employer also had to pay the associated employer NICs and minimum automatic enrolment employer pension contributions on that wage.

-Employers can also choose to top up an employee’s salary beyond this, but there’s no obligation on the employer to do this as part of the scheme.
-They’ll also need to pay the employee all the grant they receive for their gross pay.
-They can’t charge any fees from the grant or allow any salary sacrifice agreement to reduce to reduce the level of grant received.
+Employers could also choose to top up an employee’s salary beyond this, but there was no obligation on the employer to do this as part of the scheme.
+They also needed to pay the employee all the grant they received for their gross pay.
+They couldn’t charge any fees from the grant or allow any salary sacrifice agreement to reduce to reduce the level of grant received.

-From 1 July 2020, employers can bring back to work employees that have previously been furloughed for at least 3 consecutive weeks for any amount of time and any shift pattern, while still being able to claim through the scheme for their normal hours not worked.
+From 1 July 2020, employers could bring back to work employees that had previously been furloughed for at least 3 consecutive weeks for any amount of time and any shift pattern, while still being able to claim through the scheme for their normal hours not worked.

-From 1 July 2020, employers will be able to agree any working arrangements with previously furloughed employees.
+From 1 July 2020, employers were able to agree any working arrangements with previously furloughed employees.
 Flexible furlough agreements can last any amount of time.
 Employees can enter into a flexible furlough agreement more than once.
-Employers are still able to claim the furlough grant for the hours their flexibly furloughed employees don’t work, compared to the hours they would normally have worked in that period.
+Employers were still able to claim the furlough grant for the hours their flexibly furloughed employees didn’t work, compared to the hours they would normally have worked in that period.

-Where a previously furloughed employee starts a new furlough period before 1 July this furlough period must be for a minimum of 3 consecutive weeks.
-This is the case regardless of whether the 3 consecutive week minimum period ends before or after 1 July.
+Where a previously furloughed employee started a new furlough period before 1 July this furlough period had to be for a minimum of 3 consecutive weeks.
+This was the case regardless of whether the 3 consecutive week minimum period ends before or after 1 July.

-For example, a previously furloughed employee can start a new furlough period on 22 June which would have to continue for at least 3 consecutive weeks ending on or after 12 July.
-After this the employee can then be flexibly furloughed for any period.
-However, after 1 July, employers cannot make claims that cross calendar months, so the employer will need to make a separate claim for the period up to 30 June.
+For example, a previously furloughed employee could start a new furlough period on 22 June which would have to continue for at least 3 consecutive weeks ending on or after 12 July.
+After this the employee could then be flexibly furloughed for any period.
+However, after 1 July, employers cannot make claims that cross calendar months, so the employer would need to make a separate claim for the period up to 30 June.

-Although flexible furlough agreements can last any amount of time, unless otherwise specified the period that you claim for must be for a minimum claim period of 7 calendar days.
+Although flexible furlough agreements can last any amount of time, unless otherwise specified the period that the employer claims for must be for a minimum claim period of 7 calendar days.

-Employers are still able to choose to top up employee wages above the scheme grant at their own expense if they wish.
+Employers could still choose to top up employee wages above the scheme grant at their own expense if they wished.

-The government will pay 80% of wages up to a cap of £2,500.
-Employers will pay the employer NICs and the pension contributions.
+The government paid 80% of wages up to a cap of £2,500.
+Employers paid the employer NICs and the pension contributions.

-The government will pay 70% of wages up to a cap of £2,187.50.
-Employers will pay employer NICs and pension contributions and 10% of wages to make up 80% total up to a cap of £2,500.
+The government paid 70% of wages up to a cap of £2,187.50.
+Employers paid employer NICs and pension contributions and 10% of wages to make up 80% total up to a cap of £2,500.

-The government will pay 60% of wages up to a cap of £1,875.
-Employers will pay employer NICs and pension contributions and 20% of wages to make up 80% total up to a cap of £2,500.
+The government paid 60% of wages up to a cap of £1,875.
+Employers pay employer NICs and pension contributions and 20% of wages to make up 80% total up to a cap of £2,500.